Family Sciences

 Career Outlook

-Successful completion of this program may lead to a variety of employment opportunities, most of which require continued higher education at the university level.
-Below are examples of related occupations and annual mean wages in Arizona according to a May 2019 State Occupational Employment and Wage Estimates Report from the U.S. Bureau of Labor Statistics.
+Successful completion of this program can open doors to various employment opportunities, many of which require further higher education at the university level.
+Below are examples of related occupations and their annual mean wages in Arizona, based on career and wage data from Pipeline AZ, which utilizes government sources for its reports and forecasts.

 Provide social services and assistance to improve the social and psychological functioning of children and their families and to maximize the family well-being and the academic functioning of children.
 May assist parents, arrange adoptions, and find foster homes for abandoned or abused children.
 In schools, they address such problems as teenage pregnancy, misbehavior, and truancy.
 May also advise teachers.